An0nUD4Y/Evilginx2-Phishlets/README.md

 ### This Repo is Only For Learning Purposes.
 Use These Phishlets To learn and create Your Own.
+### Use at your own risk !
+I have compiled these phishlets from various repositories and private groups.

 # Phishlets Developement Tips
 - Always Use Debug Mode in evilginx During Testing